Critically examining the Domain Generalizability of Facial Expression Recognition models: Related Work

-Facial expression recognition has been explored using many approaches \cite{sariyanidi2015automatic, corneanu2016survey}.
-In recent years, the most successful approaches use various types of deep learning models \cite{li2020deep}, with the most popular architecture being Convolutional Neural Networks (CNNs) \cite{liu2017adaptive, kaya2017video, fan2016video}.
-Deep learning models, like other supervised machine learning models, are trained to minimize some (classification) loss on a held-out portion of their training data.
-These models thus work well in scenarios in which the new data for which predicted labels are desired are drawn from the same feature distribution as the data the models were trained on.
-Specifically for FER, we focus our review on the problem of \textit{domain adaptation}, where a model is trained on some \textbf{source} data from some domain (e.g., Dataset A), and is expected to produce labels on some new \textbf{target} data that could be from a different domain (e.g., Dataset B).
+Deep learning models are trained to minimize some objective function on a held-out subset of their labeled data, where the training data and the held-out data have similar distributions of features.
+Thus, these models will only work well in scenarios and applications where the new data for which predicted labels are desired are drawn from the same feature distribution as the data the models were trained on.
+It is important to understand how these models perform in, or ``transfer to", new contexts that have a different data distribution compared to the training data.